 From hygiene, I vaguely remembered the self-healing nature of life, and rest as the primary condition of healing.
 The onset of middle age was daily demonstrating the organic nature of the psyche to me.
 One morning in a dream, these clues fused in a conception of the restful use of darkness in support of the self-healing psyche.

 I began testing this idea in more darkroom retreats.
 As predicted, lethal psychic issues that have tortured me for a lifetime began resolving themselves spontaneously.
-In eight years and 20 retreats, I have seen no sign of an end to this process—short of full recovery of psychic integrity.
+In 10 years and 25 retreats, I have seen no sign of an end to this process—short of full recovery of psychophysical integrity.

 Now I feel confident about what I have learned: what happens in darkness and why; how to retreat and what for.
 And I can only go further in this by sharing this approach.
 It needs more participation, resources, and velocity.